37chandler/tm-grp-comp-assignment/README.md

 words that have at least `ratio_cutoff` usages in *each* data set will be returned.
 Typically we'll set `ratio_cutoff` to something relatively small, like 5.

+This calculation is complicated!
+I've made a [spreadsheet](https://docs.google.com/spreadsheets/d/1P87fkyslJhqXFnfYezNYrDrXp_GS8gwSATsZymv-9ms/edit#gid=0) to help you understand the math.